cjmet/AhMediaPlayer/README.md

     ```
 * Holy Swiss Cheese!
 30 songs per second to 10k songs per second.
   * At first the new version was hard locking.
 I fixed that by making the list 'smarter', and I strongly suspect that's related to 'setting already set' AND using SaveChangesAsync() in place of SaveChages().
 I can't explain the WHY, but the results are dramatic.
-  * Adding a song that's already added causes a MASSIVE slowdown and even causes the SaveChangesAsync to hard lock sometimes.
-It might be better to use SaveChanges() no Async.
-However, making a 'smart' list of changes only, avoids the 'setting already set' problem which in turn avoids the massive slowdown and hard lock.
-Just 30 songs 'setting already set' was enough to cause a hard lock.
 * GitHub continues downloading Pascal Case image names to windows, but we can't compile them that way.
 So I renamed everything _lc in lower case to hopefully force it to download lowercase.
 * `AliceBlue #FFF0F8FF`
 `Platform/Windows/App.Xaml`